nvoynov/creq/README.md

 You can and should extend the standard CReq CLI by your own commands.
 See `<project>.thor` file as an example and call for action.
 It is all the Ruby code and the main point is to get requirements collection by `requirement_repository` function.

 The first candidate for automation is the `creq pub` command.

+[Promo project](#promo) includes two demo automating commands that demonstrate standard way of extending CReq. `Publicator` module provides ability to publish output document in few different formats. `Prioritizer` module makes the simplest priority list based on `User stories` section of [Promo project](#promo).

-And I hope provide some more advanced examples in the future.
-Some kind of risk/effort/priority, FPA and PERT estimations based on requirement repository are considered.
+I hope to provide some more examples in the future based on FPA and PERT estimation technics.

 ### Promo

-The CReq also provides the `Promo` project that contains requirements of the gem.
+The CReq also provides the `Promo` project that contains requirements for the gem.
 You can copy it contents to the current directory by `creq promo` and play with it when it copied.

 ## Development